vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 330, Sm K 565-566.
 Viṣṇu-Vi.
 Dh.
 III.
 123 lays down what names of Viṣṇu should

-be taken on certain occasions, such as crossing a river (when one is to remember Matsya, Kūrma and Varāha), or when the planets or nakṣatras are unfavourable or when one is in danger from robbers and tigers &c. ( remember name Nșsimha ); Vi.
+be taken on certain occasions, such as crossing a river (when one is to remember Matsya, Kūrma and Varāha), or when the planets or nakṣatras are unfavourable or when one is in danger from robbers and tigers &c. ( remember name Nșsiṁha ); Vi.
 Dh.
 III.
 124 sets out the names of Viṣṇu to be uttered in months from Cai., or on weekdays, nakṣatras, tithis; chap.
 125 deals with the names to be taken

 when visiting certain holy places, countries &c.
 Viṣṇutrimārtivrata-Viṣṇu has three forms or manifestations